Nicola1971/DivasCookies-Plugin/README.md

 * Page Reload: if true reloads the actual page after opt-in to show the previuosly inline blocked scripts
 * Accept On Scroll: if true sets the Divas Cookie technical cookie on page scroll for cookies agreement
 * Accept On Click: if true sets the Divas Cookie technical cookie on click on any  in the page except that on Divas Cookies banner for cookies agreement
+* excludePolicyPage: If true excludes the policy page specified in cookiePolicyLink parameter is excluded from the acceptOnScroll and acceptOnClick rules

 ###Additional MODX Evolution Configuration Options